PhoenixGreen/Cypherpunktimes-articles/articles/Bitcoin-Big-Corporations.md

 During the World Economic Forum in Davos, Switzerland, that same year, Jamie Dimon, CEO of JPMorgan Chase, the US largest bank, labeled Bitcoin as a "terrible" store of value, asserting its association with illicit activities.
 Simultaneously, at a meeting addressing violations of Iran sanctions, H. Rodgin Cohen, a leading legal figure in the finance industry, cautioned state regulators that the federal government held significant apprehensions about Bitcoin and its utilization.

 However, despite initial skepticism and criticism from prominent figures in the financial industry, the tide began to turn.
 Over the subsequent years, some of the same institutions that had once disparaged Bitcoin underwent a notable shift in perspective.
 It's obvious that they didn't want the rise of Bitcoin and cryptocurrencies, but they couldn't afford to lose more profits.
-The numbers of Bitcoin and other crypto went to the moon despite the attempts to stop them by traditional finance corporations.
+Despite the efforts of traditional financial institutions to suppress cryptocurrency, Bitcoin and other major digital currencies experienced a surge of prosperity.

 A new phase of institutional interest began this year when the Bitcoin ETF was approved.
 Bitcoin exchange-traded Funds (ETFs) are investment funds available for public trading, offering investors the opportunity to access bitcoin (BTC) exposure without direct ownership of the cryptocurrency.
 In contrast to cryptocurrencies traded on dedicated crypto exchanges, these ETFs are listed and traded on traditional securities exchanges like the New York Stock Exchange and Nasdaq.